offbynull/learn/Math/input/input.md

 | 8     | hundred-millionth     |
 | ...   | ...                   |

-If the partial is more than 1 piece, append the letter s to the number being written out.
+If the partial is more than_REL 1 piece, append the letter s to the number being written out.
 For example, ...

 * 01 ⟶ `{kt} \frac{1}{100}` ⟶ one hundredth
 * 02 ⟶ `{kt} \frac{2}{100}` ⟶ two hundredths